-Key Action Target 1.
-Establish a professional advisory group to ensure that there is adequate clinical governance, ongoing appropriate training and that practice is constantly reviewed and monitored.
+1. Establish a professional advisory group to ensure that Advisory group there is adequate clinical governance, ongoing now in place. appropriate training and that practice is constantly reviewed and monitored.
 Terms of reference to be agreed by the Board of Coolmine.
-Advisory group now in place.
-2. Develop a new volunteer programme in order to enhance the services provided to our clients and complement the programmes provided.
-September 2009.
-3. Review existing external supervision arrangements and put in place external group supervision/facilitation processes for management and introduce regular integrated training days for all teams.
-Completed with quarterly reviews in place.
-4. Support and encourage all of our staff to become fully accredited members of the Irish Association of Alcohol and Addiction Counsellors and ensure that our code of conduct and all our practices are in line with same.
-June 2010 5.
-Carry out annual and periodic quality audits in line with therapeutic 'Community of Community' standards and 'QUADS' where appropriate.
-Annually, in months of July, August and September.
-6. Audit all policies and procedures to ensure that all staff teams have up to date programme manuals which are integrated into daily practice and awareness.
+September 2.
+Develop a new volunteer programme in order to enhance the services provided to our clients and complement the 2009. programmes provided.
+Completed 3.
+Review existing external supervision arrangements and put in place external group supervision/facilitation with quarterly reviews in processes for management and introduce regular integrated training days for all teams. place.
+4. Support and encourage all of our staff to become fully June 2010 accredited members of the Irish Association of Alcohol and Addiction Counsellors and ensure that our code of conduct and all our practices are in line with same.
+Annually, in 5.
+Carry out annual and periodic quality audits in line with months of July, therapeutic 'Community of Community' standards and 'QUADS' where appropriate.
+August and September.
+December 6.
+Audit all policies and procedures to ensure that all staff 2010 teams have up to date programme manuals which are integrated into daily practice and awareness.
 Submit relevant policies and procedures to HSE and seek approval with regard to clinical governance.
-December 2010 7.
-Seek funding for fulltime nursing staff, child care worker, career guidance counsellor and family therapist to complement the skills of existing multi-disciplinary teams.
-December 2010 8.
-Consolidate client participation and graduate support group structures to ensure that peer support and mentoring offered by graduates are maximised.
+7. Seek funding for fulltime nursing staff, child care worker, December career guidance counsellor and family therapist to 2010 complement the skills of existing multi-disciplinary teams.
+September 8.
+Consolidate client participation and graduate support 2009 group structures to ensure that peer support and mentoring offered by graduates are maximised.
 Provide appropriate supervision and training where necessary.
-September 2009